Thank you for visiting one of the UK's top Astrology sites!

 Back two legs of a cot:Uttara Bhadrapada

-By happy coincident (like I believe in coincidences), I’ve just found out that it’s Dennis Harness’ Shasti Purti Puja!
-A great celebration of the year when Jupiter and Saturn make their return in the natal chart at the same time.
+By happy coincident (like I believe in coincidences), I found out that Dennis Harness’ celebrated his Shasti Purti Puja!
+This is a great celebration of the year when Jupiter and Saturn make their return in the natal chart at the same time.
 If you are familiar with my work, then you will know that I regard this conjunction as the entering of Wisdom.
 I’m so delighted to discover this is celebrated in such a magnificent way in Jyotish–as it should be!!
 What a great and dare I say Divine validation of the commencement of my Vedic studies.
 Komilla Sutton, I will get to your book next xx

 Meeting Dennis Harness with my other astro brother Ehsan Khazeni of Iran at the ISAR conference in 2016